Docker Compose Secrets: What Works, What Doesn't, and Secure Alternatives

 True Docker secrets require Swarm.
 If you are using plain Docker Compose, you don’t get Swarm’s encrypted secret store—only file mounts.

-• If you want Docker-managed secret encryption/scoping, you need Swarm (or another orchestrator).
+• If you want Docker-managed secret encryption and scoping, you need Swarm (or another orchestrator).

 • For Kubernetes, use Kubernetes Secrets (ideally with encryption-at-rest and an external secret manager integration).